-Today is a very exciting day for a few reasons: Pawp has officially announced we raised a $13M series A. This extraordinary round includes some of the most innovative and forward-thinking investors we could have imagined, like Lux Capital, Good Friends (founders of Warby Parker, Harry's, and Allbirds), Ro, ZocDoc, Eight Sleep, Ramp, Better, and Deel.
+Today is a very exciting day for a few reasons: Pawp has officially announced we raised a $13M series A. This extraordinary round includes some of the most innovative and forward-thinking investors we could have imagined, like Lux Capital and Good Friends (founders of Warby Parker, Harry's, and Allbirds) with participation from the founders of Ro, Zocdoc, Eight Sleep, Ramp, Better, and Deel.

 They believed in the mission and so do we: Pet parents should have access to high quality vet care as well as support in paying for it.
 Nobody likes thinking of the what-ifs when it comes to a pet emergency, but the reality is that 61% of Americans will eat through their entire savings by the end of 2021.
 Nearly 25% have no emergency savings at all.
 We don’t want any pet parent to have to make any difficult medical decisions based on financial constraints.

 Pawp offers two immediate solutions: a 24/7 digital clinic for pets, which provides unlimited appointment-free video and text calls with licensed vets; and a $3,000 emergency fund, a safety net for unexpected vet bills.
 One membership protects up to six dogs and cats in a household.